Reenforcements/nRF24L01/README.md

 ## Summary

   The nRF24L01+ is a transceiver IC that is often built into cheap transceiver modules.
 These modules are often used with microcontrollers to provide wireless communication between two or more devices.
 Arduino is the most common microcontroller used, which this library directly supports.
 Generally, for a two transceiver system, one transceiver is set up as the _primary transmitter_ and the other is set up as the _primary receiver_.
+The primary transmitter can send packets which contain 1 to 32 bytes each.
 The primary receiver can still send data to the transmitter, but there are some requirements when doing this.
 First, _Automatic acknowledgement packets_ and _ACK payloads_ must be enabled.
 Second, the receiver can only _reply_ with data after receiving data from the transmitter.
 It can never initiate its own send operation.
+The max size of the ACK payload depends on multiple transceiver settings, but generally ranges from 5-15 bytes.

 ## nRF24L01+ Modules